-The recoverable amount for a CGU is determined based on a calculation of value in use.
+The recoverable amount for each separate CGU is determined based on a calculation of value in use.
 That calculation uses cash flow projections that are based on financial budgets for the business that are approved by management and cover a five-year period.
 Cash flow beyond the period are extrapolated based on the assumption that the envelope market in Europe as a whole will have a limited growth.
 The cash flows are based on previous years' outcomes and management's projections of the market trend.
 Management has established the budgeted cash flows based on previous years' results, planned and completed efficiency-improving measures and projections of the market trend.

-In calculating value in use, a discount rate of 10.3 per cent after tax (13.2 per cent before tax) has been assumed, along with a negative growth rate during the three first years of on average -0.4 per cent.
+In calculating value in use, a discount rate of 10.2 per cent after tax (11.4 per cent before tax) has been assumed.
+The same discount rate is applicable to all segments because the risk does not differ between them.
+A negative growth rate is assumed during the three first years of on average -0.4 per cent.
 The two last years have been assumed to result in a similar growth rate.
-A sustained growth rate of 1 per cent has been adopted.
+A sustained growth rate of 1.2 per cent has been adopted.
 Previous year, a discount rate of 10.3 per cent (13.2 per cent before tax) and a development adjacent to this year's calculation was adopted but with a growth rate of 1 per cent at the end of the five year period.

 The discount rate used is given after tax and reflects the market interest rates, risks and tax rates that apply to the different units.
 The average growth rate used is based on industry forecasts.
-Positive sales growth is expected above all in the packaging sector.

 Estimates and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are regarded as reasonable under the current circumstances.

-The Group subjects goodwill to annual impairment testing in accordance with the accounting policy described among the accounting policies above.
+The Group subjects goodwill to annual impairment testing in accordance with the accounting policy described among the accounting policies above

 The recoverable amount has been determined by calculation of the value in use.
 Certain estimates must be made for these calculations.

 Management has determined the forecast based on previous earnings and their expectations as well as external information about the future market trend.

-A sustainable annual growth rate of 1.0 per cent has been used to extrapolate cash flows beyond the budget period.
+A sustainable annual growth rate of 1.2 per cent has been used to extrapolate cash flows beyond the budget period.
 This growth rate is judged to be a conservative estimate.
-Furthermore, an average discount rate after tax of 10.3 per cent has been used (13.2 per cent before tax), which is the same as the previous year.
-The impairment test does not show any need for write-down of goodwill.
+Furthermore, an average discount rate after tax of 10.3 per cent has been used (11.4 per cent before tax).